 - basil curried couscous

 - cranberry quinoa salad

 - vegan butternut squash soup

 What will you serve with these stuffed mushrooms?

 For the tofu ricotta

 - 2 tablespoons cashews

 - 1 teaspoon garlic powder

-- Divide the mixture evenly between the mushrooms, and bake for 15-18 minutes, until the tops are golden.
+- Divide the mixture evenly between the mushrooms, and bake on a lined baking sheet for 20-25 minutes, until the mushrooms are nice and tender and the tops are starting to turn golden.
 Serve warm or at room temperature.

 Rinse the tops of the mushrooms and scrub with a clean, damp kitchen towel to remove excess dirt.
 Then, flip them over and gently wipe down the inside.
 Let them dry, cap-side-down, while you prepare the filling.